How to get to the Shimanami kaido cycling route. Guide and route information.

 The Ferry Service

-The company that runs the ferry is called Orange Ferry and the website can be found below:
+The ferry service is called Orange Ferry and the website can be found below:

 Orange Ferry website >

-The boat is very new with nice trimmings and a decent interior making for a comfortable environment on board.
-It's relatively large with a passenger capacity of 519 people.
-There is enough free space located around the boat with tables and chairs to relax at on the different levels.
+The boat is has nice trimmings and a decent interior making for a comfortable environment on board.
+It's large with a passenger capacity of 519 people.
+There is enough free space spread out around the boat with tables and chairs to relax at.

 Inside the ferry from Osaka to Ehime, taking people to the Shimanami kaido cycling route.